Our story

 For myeloma patients, especially those diagnosed young.

 192,000 people in the US live with multiple myeloma.
 36,110 are diagnosed every year.
 Most are older.
-But a growing number are diagnosed under 45, and their journey is different: decades of treatment ahead, decades of generating health data, and almost no research focused on what that long path looks like.
+But the under-45 cohort is the fastest-growing newly diagnosed age group, and their journey is different: decades of treatment ahead, decades of generating health data, and almost no research focused on what that long path looks like.

 The gap widens with every year of remission.
 A patient diagnosed at 40 who responds well to treatment will generate decades of lab results, treatment records, genomic data, outcomes data.
 Every year, the distance between the value that data creates and the say that patient has over it grows.

-Banyan Grove starts here because this is where the need is most personal and the founder's knowledge runs deepest.
+Banyan Grove starts here because the myeloma community needs it most: a growing patient population generating decades of health data with no institution designed to govern it on their behalf.
 The cooperative's long-term path leads through blood cancers broadly, then federation with other disease communities.
 One tree becomes a grove.

 How we're structured